🔒 The Habit Reframe Method is invite only

 Motivation—in the free flowing amounts you crave—ain’t free.
 It needs to be earned.This happens by taking care.First take care of yourself.
 Get good sleep.
 Cook and eat well.
 Exercise.
 Practice good hygiene.
 Learn, create, explore.
 Take the time for low-tech recreation, relaxation, and play.

 Next, take care of others.Nothing nourishes the human spirit like doing good for others.
 It could be for your immediate circle, but also for your community, people of the internet, or the planet.
-Whatever floats your boat.Positive action leads to positive feelings leads to the desire to take more positive action.The more you do good, the more you want to do good.The way to beat a procrastination problem is by cultivating a simple and subtle desire to do the work—it’s not by cultivating the ability to force yourself or to be “more disciplined” or whatever.And that happens through self-care; through doing all you can to indirectly support and nurture your body’s fuel injection system.
+Whatever floats your boat.Positive action leads to positive feelings leads to the desire to take more positive action, and so on.The more you do good, the more you want to do good.The way to beat a procrastination problem is by cultivating a simple and subtle desire to do the work—it’s not by cultivating the ability to force yourself or to be “more disciplined” or whatever.And that happens through self-care; through doing all you can to indirectly support and nurture your body’s fuel injection system.

 Throughout: Be patient and self-compassionate